 We will be in charge of the purchase of your bus ticket.
 Have no worry.
 Please note that this applies to the volunteers who wish to be placed in Western Kenya.
 Western Kenya borders Uganda where we have our other orphanage and women empowerment programs.
 This will be an easier transit.

 “Paying guests” Option.
 Could you accommodate “solidarity” tourists?

 Yes, we can accommodate eco/responsible tourists & paying guests

-Volunteers, interns, and interested group to apply to send an initial application request through Benson Alakonya Keya.
+Volunteers, interns, and interested groups to apply to send an initial application request through Benson Alakonya Keya.
 Make Home in Heaven Ministries Director Communication and Policy Strategy.
-You can also visit the www.thegenfoundation.org and submit an application and we will be reverting to you shortly.
+You can also visit www.thegenfoundation.org and submit an application and we will be reverting to you shortly.